finanzcheck/AOM/README.md

 in the timezone of the advertising platform's account.
 Merging will only be correct, when your website's timezone matches the timezones of each advertising platform account.
 Merged data is stored in `piwik_log_visit.aom_ad_data`.

+At the end of the auto archiving process, after platform data has been imported and merged, platform costs are allocated to merged Piwik visits.
+The results of this allocation are stored in `piwik_aom_visits` for further processing (e.g. by a data warehouse).
+There might be more visits in `piwik_aom_visits` then in `piwik_log_visits` when there a platform costs that could not be assigned to visit from piwik_log_visits.
+This command can be executed manually by running `./console aom:replenish-visits --startDate=2015-12-20 --endDate=2015-12-20`.

+All importing, merging and replenishing should have finished a few hours after a new day (in the website's timezone) has begun.
+There might be times when data is incomplete, e.g. during (re)imports or when there are platform issues.

 ### Google AdWords